 Psychosocial support, protection, and economic empowerment for women and girls affected by the protracted Syria crisis in Bekaa, North, and Mount Lebanon areas in Lebanon

-180 women and girls access holistic and quality response and prevention services at three of ABAAD’s Women and Girls Safe Spaces (WGSS) in North (Tripoli), Bekaa, and Mount Lebanon.
+448 women and girls access holistic and quality response and prevention services at three of ABAAD’s Women and Girls Safe Spaces (WGSS) in North (Tripoli), Bekaa and Mount Lebanon.

-75 women and girls have access to temporary safe sheltering at ABAAD’s three midway houses (MWHs) in North (Tripoli), Bekaa, and Mount Lebanon.
+157 women and girls have access to temporary safe sheltering at ABAAD’s three midway houses (MWHs) in North (Tripoli), Bekaa and Mount Lebanon.

 The project targets vulnerable women and girls who are at-risk of and/or survivors of gender-based

 violence (GBV).
-A total of 1,449 women and girls between 16 and 90 years old and 90 men will be targeted; A total of 1,539 beneficiaries will be reached with refugees composing 60% of the target group and 40% host community.
+A total of 6,000 women and girls between 16 and 90 years old and 180 men will be targeted; A total of 6,180 beneficiaries will be reached with refugees composing 60% of the target group and 40% host community.
 The programme will be implemented by the local partner ABAAD - Resource Center for Gender Equality.
-Project locations are Sin El Fil, Metn, Mount Lebanon, Ras Baalbek; Baalbek, Bekaa and Qobbeh, Tripoli, North.
+Project locations are Furn El Chebek, Sin El Fil, Metn, Mount Lebanon, Zahle, Ras Baalbek; Baalbek, Bekaa and Qobbeh, Tripoli, North.

-Activity 1.2.1: 75 Women and girl survivors of GBV receive holistic care at ABAAD's three emergency safe shelters (midway houses).
+Activity 1.2.1: 157 Women and girl survivors of GBV receive holistic care at ABAAD's three emergency safe shelters (midway houses MWHs).

 Activity 2.1.1.
-Implementation of 12 cycles Basic Lifeskills Program (BLSP); 36 sessions per cycle to 150 women and girls at the 3 WGSS.
+Implementation of Basic Lifeskills Program (BLSP cycles); 8 to 12 sessions per cycle to 1,508 women and girls at the 3 WGSS.

-Lebanon has been facing multiple crisis since 2020; from socioeconomic deteriorations, to the COVID-19 pandemic, and the Beirut Blast (August 4, 2020).
-The collective impact has increased women and girls’ vulnerabilities and risks of gender based violence (GBV).
+Lebanon has been facing multiple crisis since 2020; from socio-economic deterioration, to the COVID-19 pandemic, and the Beirut Blast (August 4, 2020).
+The collective impact has increased women and girls’ vulnerabilities and risks of Gender Based violence (GBV).
 Rates of GBV incidents have been reported to have increased globally and in Lebanon during the imposed lockdowns and quarantines; with survivors’ access to lifesaving holistic protection and prevention services hindered.
 The port blast has exacerbated the already spiraling socioeconomic condition of the country; increasing survivors’ risks.
 To cope, households have resorted to negative coping mechanisms which include: forced/early marriage of girls, children partaking in worst-forms of child labor, increase use of corporal punishment with children, and domestic abuse.